-The original Instrument Cluster Voltage Regulator has been called by many names including, Constant Voltage Regulator (CVR), or Instrument Voltage Regulator (IVR).
-Ford's gauges started as 6 volt, wired straight off the Ignition Key Switch.
-The last year for six-volt systems was in 1955.
+The original Instrument Cluster Voltage Regulator has been called by many names including, Constant Voltage Regulator or simply, CVR.
+Ford's last year for six-volt systems was in 1955, and the Dashboard had no CVR.
 In 1956, Ford went to 12-volts.
-'56 was the only year the instrument gauges and sending units were 12-volts and again, no CVR.
-In '57, Ford quickly went back to using six volts for all the gauges, corporate wide, and mechanical CVRs remained until at least 1988.
+This was the only year the instruments were 12-volts and again, no CVR.
+In '57, Ford quickly went back to using six volts for all the gauges, corporate wide, and they remain as such today.

 The OEM CVR works much the same as a turn signal flasher with three leads: One goes to Ignition power, one lead to ground, and the other to the gauges.
 So the original pulled 12-volts through a resistance wire that was wrapped around a bi-metal strip, to ground.
 As the bi-metal strip got hot, the normally closed contact would open, then cool and close, over and over as long as the key was turned on.

-For the scope of this site I retrofit a 6-volt Solid State regulator into the original metal case, showing each step.
-Then I test it.
-As a 'base', here is the Master Parts Catalog numbers for Ford CVRs (with mounting fastener info):
+For the scope of this site I will retrofit a 6-volt Solid State regulator into the original metal case, showing each step.
+Then I will test it.

-These are two broken units were removed from different Squarebirds.
+These are two broken units, removed from different Squarebirds.